-Muensangk, S. 2000.
+Musensangk, S. 2000.
 The use of vetiver grass for reclamation and improvement of acid sulfate soils in Thailand.
 I. Pre-experimental study.
 In: Preceedings ICV-2, 18-22 Jan.
-2000, Phetchaburi, Thailanad, pp. 288-293.
+2000, Phetchaburi, Thailand, pp. 288-293.

-7.4 Rehabilitation of Contaminated Soils and Water
+7.4 Rehabilitation of Contaminated Soils and Wager

-One of the causes of environmental degradation is pollution due to the presence of pollutants in soils and water.
+One of the causes of environmental degradation is pollution due to the presence of pollutants in soil and water.
 The extent of the pollution in both the developing and developed countries is quite significant owing mainly to uncontrolled discharge of pollutants from various sources, including chemical by-products, heavy metal and other industrial wastes, pesticides, and fertilizer residues, domestic garbage and landfill leachate, etc. into the environment.
-Such environmental degradation has been a major concern for the public and private environmental agencies worldwide.
+Such environmental agencies worldwide.
 Various control measures have been attempted, but their high cost is a major drawback, especially in developing countries.
 Thus there is clearly a need to seek certain low-cost technology, such as phytoremediation, to deal with the ever-increasing levels of pollution.

-7.4.1 Rehabilitation of Contaminated Soils:
+7.1.4 Rehabilitation of Contaminated Soils:

 7.4.1.1 Treatment of Mining Spoils: In many countries of the world with mining activities, proper treatment of mining wastes to contain the degree of toxicity and to improve the environment at and surrounding the sites have received much attention due to enforcement of environmental regulations.
 However, the use of vegetation in the recent past was not too successful due to the very hostile soil and ambient temperature conditions of those sites until the breakthrough in vetiver applications.
-In South Africa, vetiver managed to rehabilitate the tailings of several diamond, gold and platinum mines where other plants initially could not grow due to very high temperature( 40~50°C).
+In South Africa, vetiver managed to rehabilitate the tailings of several diamond, gold and platinum mines where other plants initially could not grow due to very high temperature (40-50°C).